 Many patients opt for Medigap Plan HDG, which has the lowest premiums, ranging from $38.19 to $ 83.18.
-Although the monthly premium is low, patients need to pay a higher deductible before getting 100% coverage.
+Although the monthly premium is low, patients must pay a higher deductible before getting 100% coverage.

 Medigap Plan F also provides comprehensive coverage and has many enrollees.
 Patients with Plan F have very little to no out-of-pocket fees.
 The Medigap Plan F monthly premium ranges from $134-$430.75.
-If your premium rates are on the higher end, you’ll have savings to cover the deductible in an emergency.
+If your premium rates are higher, you’ll have savings to cover the deductible in an emergency.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 There is no coverage for prescriptions in Medicare Advantage plans or Medigap plans.
 Medicare Part D drug coverage lowers the cost of generic and name-brand medications.
-This optional insurance plan will come in handy if you require regular prescription medication.
+This optional insurance plan will be useful if you require regular prescription medication.

 The monthly premium for an Aetna plan is $7.20, with a deductible of $480.
 Wellcare is the next affordable plan with a monthly premium of $12.90 and a $480 deductible.
 A Clear Spring Health plan has a $480 deductible with an $18.20 monthly premium.